GenerEOS/Qtest/README.md

 ## Support

-For issues not covered in the documentation there is a dedicated [EOS Helper Support](https://t.me/generEOS) channel on Telegram.
+For issues not covered in the documentation, please jump into our channel and we will do our best to help you out [GenerEOS](https://t.me/generEOS) channel on Telegram.

 ## Licence